grafana/grafana/docs/sources/dashboards/time-range-controls.md

 In [Query options]({{< relref "queries.md#query-options" >}}), you can override the relative time range for individual panels, causing them to be different than what is selected in the dashboard time picker in the upper right.
 This allows you to show metrics from different time periods or days at the same time.

-## Controlling time range using URL
+## Control the time range using a URL

-Time range of a dashboard can be controlled by providing following query parameters in dashboard URL:
+Time range of a dashboard can be controlled by providing following query parameters in the dashboard URL:

 - `from` - defines lower limit of the time range, specified in ms epoch
 - `to` - defines upper limit of the time range, specified in ms epoch